Network

 Glow

 Glow is an international network of dance artists, companies, programmers, promoters and venues.
 Managed by DanceDigital, the network will allow conversation and ideas to flow between all of the members, keeping venues up to date with who is doing what, practitioners aware of funding and programming opportunities and producers involved with more dance creators you will find contacts within the Glow network on this website.
 Each member has a self-managed profile within the Glow network, with information about themselves and links to their work online.
-We are currently working on expanding the network, which is free to join and meets in person once a year to develop its use for the future.
+We are currently working on expanding the network and setting up an online skills sharing platform, where artists will exchange ideas and knowledge.

 Commissions